Laura Wienroither: Manchester City

-On 30 January 2025, it was announced that Wienroither would join Manchester City on loan for the remainder of the season.
+On 30 January 2025, it was announced that Wienroither would join Manchester City on loan for the remainder of the 2024–25 season.
+She made five league appearances (eight across all competitions) during her loan spell.

 On 15 August 2025, it was announced that Wienroither would be making the move permanent, leaving Arsenal just a year after renewing her contract at the North London club.

-She signed for Manchester City until 2027.
+Her contract with Manchester City will expire in 2027.